 Biblically-Minded Families desire for their children to come to saving faith in Jesus, choosing to follow Christ with all of their hearts.
 But how can we tell them about salvation in terms that they will understand?
-The Bridge Illustration for Children is one of my favorite ways to share the plan of salvation with people of all ages.
+The Bridge Illustration for Children is one of my favorite ways to share the plan of salvation with people of all ages — at home, church, and school.
 Follow along as I give you a step-by-step outline for explaining this to your children.

 Step One

 God is the King and Creator of all things.
 He is holy which means that He is completely perfect.
-God has never done anything wrong, and He is not able to ever do any thing wrong.
-He is in conrol of all things.
+God has never done anything wrong, and He is not able to ever do anything wrong.
+God is in control of all things.
 Under the word “God”, write the word “holy” (I Peter 1:15-16).

 But.. we are not like God.
-We are sinful.
+We are sinful, though.
 Sinful means that we do, say, and think things that are bad.
-We hit our siblings, we lie to our parents, we have a bad attitude when we are ask to do things.
+Hitting your siblings, lying to your parents, having a bad attitude are all sins.
 All of those things are sin.
 Write the word “sin” under the word “man”.
 Because God is a holy God, He can’t even be near sin which means that we can’t be near God due to our sin.
 Romans 3:23 says, “For all have sinned and fall short of the glory of God.”
 Our sin separates us from God forever (Isaiah 59:1-2).

 Step Two

-4. Next some people try to get to God by praying.
-They pray and pray hoping that God wil hear their prayer and let them into Heaven, but even their prayer will not be the ticket to Heaven.
-Draw another arrow and label it “praying”.
+They pray and pray hoping that God will hear their prayer and let them into Heaven, but even their prayer will not be the ticket to Heaven.
+Some read their Bibles, hoping that God will be pleased with them for their effort and let them into Heaven.
+But God isn’t interested in this.
+He desires for us to have a relationship with Him and not just have our works.
+Draw another arrow and label it “reading the Bible”.

 Step Three